 Lenders may also request two months of bank statements from the individual providing the gift to verify the source of funds being used for the gift.
 Lenders request bank statements from the individual providing the gift to comply with regulations and to ensure that the funds come from a legitimate source.
 If the funds being used for the down payment gift do not appear on both monthly bank statements and a large deposit appears on one of the statements then the lender may require that the gift provider provide a letter that explains the source of the funds.

-One possible way to avoid the gift provider being required to provide a gift letter or bank statements is to make sure the money being used for the down payment is "seasoned" which means the funds have been in the borrower's bank account for at least two months.
+One possible way to avoid the gift provider being required to provide a gift letter or bank statements is to make sure the money being used for the down payment is seasoned in the borrower's bank account for at least two months.
 In this scenario, the borrower receives the down payment gift funds at least two months prior to applying for the mortgage.
 When the lender reviews the borrower's bank statements for the prior two months, the funds for the down payment appear on both statements which usually eliminates the need for a gift letter or other documentation from the gift provider.

-It is important to highlight that the borrower is still typically required to pay PMI or a higher interest rate if the the down payment is less than 20% of the purchase price of the property, regardless of if the buyer contributes the down payment fully out of his or her own funds or if all or part of the down payment is provided as a gift.
-Additionally, the buyer will typically receive the best terms (lowest interest rate) from the lender if he or she makes a down payment of at least 20% of the property purchase price even if all or part of the down payment is provided to the borrower as a gift from a relative, fiance or domestic partner.
+It is important to highlight that you typically receive the best loan terms from your lender if you put down at least 20% of the purchase price even if all or part of the down payment is provided to you as a gift from a relative, fiance or domestic partner.